kashifrazzaqui/json-streamer/README.md

 json-streamer
 =============
 jsonstreamer provides a SAX-like push parser via the JSONStreamer class and a 'object' parser via the ObjectStreamer class which emits top level entities in any JSON object.
-Works with Python3 only.
+Based on the fast c libary 'yajl'

 ### Dependencies